antscode/MacWifi/README.md

 The VM300 is a very basic device and has a few issues and limitations:

-* When connecting to a wifi network, don’t enter the wrong password!
-Otherwise you’ll brick the VM300 and you’ll need to do a factory reset (by shorting pins 5 and 8 on the board)
+* When connecting to a wifi network, donâ€™t enter the wrong password!
+Otherwise youâ€™ll brick the VM300 and youâ€™ll need to do a factory reset (by shorting pins 5 and 8 on the board)
 * Connecting to a new wifi network requires the VM300 to restart - the process takes about 2 minutes.
 * Fetching the network list takes about 10 seconds.
-* If you issue too many requests (i.e. get the list of wifi networks too many times), the device appears to run out of memory and locks up – requiring a restart.
+* If you issue too many requests (i.e. get the list of wifi networks too many times), the device appears to run out of memory and locks up â€“ requiring a restart.
-* Occasionally, the device fails to start – a power cycle fixes this.
+* Occasionally, the device fails to start â€“ a power cycle fixes this.

 ## Building from Source
 MacWifi requires Retro68 for compilation, and the following libraries: